Code-Institute-Submissions/stream1-project-1/README.md

 ## Tech Used
 ### Some of the tech used includes:
 - [AngularJS](https://angularjs.org/)
-	- **AngularJS** is ise to handle page routing, it is also used to build custom directives -[Bootstrap](http://getbootstrap.com/)
+	- **AngularJS** is used to handle page routing, it is also used to build custom directives -[Bootstrap](http://getbootstrap.com/)
 	- **Bootstrap** to give the website a simple, responsive layout.
 -[npm](https://npmjs.com/)